gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

   'sequence': '<s> This is very cool</s>',
   'token': 182}]
 ```
-However one caveat of this method is that deciding which part of the text to mask is not trivial.
-You will have to use heuristics to decide the mask, otherwise the generated text might not retain the meaning of original sentence.
+However, one caveat of this method is that deciding which part of the text to mask is not trivial.
+You will have to use heuristics to decide the mask, otherwise the generated text might not retain the meaning of the original sentence.

 - **TF-IDF based word replacement**